 Notes: This is another bourbon brought to market by David Schmier of Dynamic Beverages who brought us the Redemption Rye and Bourbon series.
 The Redemption line was sold off and now David bottles the Dead Wood Series of Bourbon and Rye.
 The ambassador bourbon represents a new venture in a higher-end direction.

 The bourbon itself is sourced from MGP in Indiana and is following a number of other remarkable and very noteworthy Bourbons actually that Mr. Schmier has found in the long rows and archive that make MGP an overlooked treasure- it represents a beautiful merchant bottling of Bourbon.
 The barrel selected for this bottling represents some of the finer Bourbons available on the open market for bottling.
 The Ambassador is a straight Bourbon whiskey at barrel proof (107.6 (or 53.3 %) and 12 years old, which in my opinion is where the sweet spot for a lot of bourbons is.
 Bourbon can get very woody beyond 12 to 15 years old depending on where it is stored and under what conditions.

-The production run of this bourbon is only 600 bottles ( best guess estimate puts this at about a four barrel batch) making it far rarer then Pappy Winkle 23-year-old Bourbon.
+The production run of this bourbon is only 600 bottles ( best guess estimate puts this at about a four-barrel batch) making it far rarer than Pappy Winkle 23-year-old Bourbon.
 If you want a bottle of this you better grab one now while you can as availability is extremely limited.

 Appearance: Clear, lovely mahogany red color, promising a lovely aging process has taken place before bottling.